szvsw/hatchet-sst/blog.md

-to get into large-scale distributed cloud computing (large at least in the context of academia, specifically engineering/applied ML fields, as opposed to say AI research) who might otherwise take a while to get up to speed on stuff, and/or who feel extensive pain trying to learn their institutions archaic and arcane supercomputing cluster patterns (ahem) when all they wan to do is just run a shitload of simulations.
+to get into large-scale distributed cloud computing (large at least in the context of academia, specifically engineering/applied ML fields, as opposed to say AI research) who might otherwise take a while to get up to speed on stuff, and/or who feel extensive pain trying to learn their institution's archaic and arcane supercomputing cluster patterns (ahem) when all they want to do is just run a shitload of simulations.
-- to give back to and participate in the community of developers who share their experiences and challenges on their internet, and in so doing hopefully help at least one other person learn and grow, the way countless others have helped me with their blog posts, videos, tutorials, books, etc.
+- to give back to and participate in the community of developers who share their experiences and challenges on the internet, and in so doing hopefully help at least one other person learn and grow, the way countless others have helped me with their blog posts, videos, tutorials, books, etc.
-- to reflect on some of the work I've been doing in the course of my Masters/PhD that does not get it to make it into the papers I write, but which is arguably more complex and valuable from a personal skill development perspective.
+- to reflect on some of the work I've been doing in the course of my Masters/PhD that is not really relevant to reserach publications, but which is arguably more complex and valuable from a personal skill development perspective.

-## Context
+### Background

 Buildings account for ~40% of global emissions, mostly via space heating snd cooling.
 My research @ the MIT Sustainable Design Lab (School of Architecture+Planning) is focused on